bartp5/libtexprintf/README.md

 ------------------------------

 * Why is my equation all misaligned?
-	- Make sure you are using monospace fonts.
+	- Make sure you are using mono-space fonts.

-* I am using monospace fonts, why are my equations still poorly aligned?
+* I am using mono-space fonts, why are my equations still poorly aligned?
 	- Most fonts do not support all unicode characters.
 Your program may use some variable-width fallback fonts.